Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 Yep, that's also what any mom would say.

-\
-\
-\
+She told me about some of the gossip that she had happened to pick up recently, about how some crazy-ass guys with their drama-shit on the internet really got her giggling.
+In return, I told her about how autistic I gradually became since I and my team had now moved to a separate, isolated room, just because some bloody "technology privacy" hardwares were shipped in from overseas.
+If we were badmouthing someone here, he or she would know about it because that person is literally sitting just three steps away from you in a 50 square meters room.

+Here came the food.
 Uh...
 Are we eating with our hands ?
-She glanced me again then looked towards a box nearby, where the chopsticks were hidden.
-Forgive me for haven't dined at such places since our last meet.
-Call me vanilla, but yeah I tend to stick with
+She glanced at me then looked towards a box nearby, where the chopsticks were hidden.
+Forgive me for not having dined at such places since our last meet. *"Don't touch the cold food yet!"*.
+She glared at me as I picked up a piece of cold herring sushi right after taking a spoonful of hot beef rice.

-Told her about some of the gossip that I had happened to know recently, about some crazy ass guys on the internet, about how autistic I gradually became since I and my team now had had to move to a separate, isolated room, just because a so-called "technology privacy" hardware were shipped in from oversea.
-If we were badmouthing someone, he or she would know about it because that person is literally sitting just three steps away from you in a 50 square meters room.

-.
 Okay... didn't know that people dine in such a scientific way, even in some specific order.
-Dang an nong, khong duoc an lanh
+Call me vanilla, but for my daily habits, I tend to stick with whatever feels most comfortable.
+I mean, you can think better with one leg up on the desk while working, I suppose.
 \
 \
 \